gj/fastify-ws/README.md

 ## Notes

+The creator of `uws` has ceased development on `uws` and started working on their new project, [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js).
+If you want high-performance web socket support in Fastify, the last real release of `uws` (10.148.1) is probably your best bet, but given that it is now an abandoned project I can't recommend anyone use it for any non-throwaway projects.
+If you're using this library, I'd recommend you stick with the default `ws` option.

-If you choose to use `uws` as your WebSocket library, ensure that you have configured your system properly and understand that the API is a slightly reduced subset of `ws`'s.
+In addition, if you choose to use `uws` as your WebSocket library, ensure that you have configured your system properly and understand that the API is a slightly reduced subset of `ws`'s.

 ## License